-With over 40,000 visitors from more than 50+ countries visiting, Canada’s Farm Progress Show promotes innovation, education, collaboration and growth in the agriculture industry.
-As Canada’s largest trade show, it attracts world-class manufacturers, exhibitors, speakers and entertainment to Regina, Saskatchewan each year.
+With nearly 40,000 visitors from more than 50+ countries visiting, Canada’s Farm Progress Show promotes innovation, education, collaboration and growth in the agriculture industry.
+The show attracts world-class manufacturers, exhibitors, speakers and entertainment to Regina, Saskatchewan each year.

-Now in our 40th year, the show covers over 1.9 million sq. ft. of space with everything from the latest in equipment and software technology to industry-leading keynote speakers and lifestyle products.
+In June 2019 Canada's Farm Progress Show willcelebrate its 42nd year, covering over 1.9 million sq. ft. of space with everything from the latest in equipment and software technology to industry-leading keynote speakers and lifestyle products.

 The three-day show is the only place to see it all.
 From education in the latest agricultural technology, networking and business development opportunities to shopping and entertainment, Canada’s Farm Progress Show has something for everyone.